Glossary

 - Merkle tree

 - A cryptographic mechanism for representing a potentially large amount of data concisely in a way that ensures that none of the data can be changed (a “commitment”).
 The Merkle tree also allows that data to be revealed selectively, so that some portions can be disclosed and verified, while continuing to hide other portions.
+A Merkle tree is represented by its root, which is a single cryptographic hash that commits to every object in the tree.

 - Multisig